mrjackyliang/homebridge-adt-pulse/README.md

 8. `panic` - Audible Panic Button/Pendant __::__ Silent Panic Button/Pendant
 9. `temperature` - Temperature Sensor

-Due to implementation complexity and platform instability, any Z-Wave accessory connected to the gateway will not be planned for development or supported.
+Due to implementation complexity and platform instability, all Z-Wave accessories connected to the ADT Pulse gateway will not be planned for development or be supported overall.
 Consider purchasing the [Hubitat Hub](https://hubitat.com) for a seamless setup experience, or read about the [Home Assistant Z-Wave](https://www.home-assistant.io/integrations/zwave_js/) integration.

 ## Specifying the Portal Region
 ADT Pulse is available to consumers in either the United States or Canada.
-To specify your country for is, use the following settings:
+To specify your country, use the following settings:

 - If you are a United States customer, set the `subdomain` value to `"portal"`.
 - If you are a Canada customer, set the `subdomain` value to `"portal-ca"`.

-Select the appropriate setting based on your country, as the ability to switch between countries is determined by the region to which you are subscribed.
+Select the appropriate setting based on your country, as the ability to switch between countries is determined by the ADT region to which you are subscribed to.

 ## Finding the Device Fingerprint
 Since the introduction of 2-factor authentication during login is now required, a device fingerprint has become a necessity.
 Follow these steps: